UPDATE September 2016: We now have a directory category for restocking tools.

 Matt, a long-term user of Linnworks, went looking for a solution and found Lokad.
 Lokad is now integrated with Linnworks, and a number of other inventory tools, but it wasn’t at that time.
 Matt Crowson again:

 My background’s in IT so I wrote some SQL code to export data from Linnworks.
-Then I ran Lokad and put in the lead time and service level – it’s the probability you’ll have enough stock to fulfil all your orders that month.
+Then I ran Lokad and put in the lead time and service level – it’s the probability you’ll have enough stock to fulfill all your orders that month.
 You can’t have 100% because you’d have to order an infinite number of products, so it’s best to keep it at about 95%.
 Lokad just spits out a number at the end.
 It says for a month’s worth of this product, you need to have 20 or 25 on the shelf.
 Then I import it back in, and Linnworks creates orders for suppliers based on that value.
 That’s how it works.

 That’s essentially the goal of inventory optimization software: to use past sales data to predict buyer demand, then recommend reorder quantities based on that.